 Windfall for Chancellor Philip Hammond ahead of Budget

-Chancellor Philip Hammond is set for a windfall in next week's Budget as forecasts are expected to show a sharp growth upgrade and lower-than-expected borrowing.
+Chancellor Philip Hammond is set for a windfall in this week's Budget as forecasts are expected to show a sharp growth upgrade and lower-than-expected borrowing.

 The Office for Budget Responsibility (OBR) is likely to unveil a hefty hike to this year's growth outlook in its latest independent forecasts after the economy continued to show surprising resilience in the face of Brexit uncertainty.